IoTree/MNM/Lab Class track 1 SAW filter/README.md

 ## die_on_wafer.R

 The solution for the most good dies on a wafer can be found numericly.
 The program die_on_wafer.R just do that.
 In a nutshell it overlays the wafer with an grid of points and than translat the wafer step by step relatively to the grid.
 In each step the program check how many points are in the wafer.
 The solution with the most points is most likely the best.
 The maximum of translation is given by the dimantions of one die.
-The Program was wighten in R.
+The Program was written in R.

+## All rights reserved
+Sebastian Stadler
+Germany